bwo/monads/README.md

 modelled on the one in the Haskell transformers library and is hence [subject to these criticisms](http://www.haskell.org/haskellwiki/ListT_done_right).
-Given that CLojure is not pervasively lazy, I'm not sure what a good way to avoid the over-strictness is.)
+Given that Clojure is not pervasively lazy, I'm not sure what a good way to avoid the over-strictness is.)

 The idiom is unabashedly Haskell-derived: the bind function, for